Learning journal vs learning journey (what’s the difference?)

 - EYFS Areas of Learning: A Practitioner Guide

-Digital tools
+Digital tools and floor books

 - Tools make capture, tagging, and sharing easier.